 Parents, guardians, and students who wish to appeal placement in a Disciplinary Alternative Education Program that extends beyond the next grading period or who wish to appeal an expulsion should refer to the section of the Code relating to procedures for appropriate guidance.
-Grading period is defined as the six- or nine-week grading cycle applicable at the campus at issue.
+Grading period is defined as the sixor nine-week grading cycle applicable at the campus at issue.
+A student may be placed in a DAEP/JJAEP or ISS pending results of appeal procedures at the discretion of the campus administrator based on what is in the best interest of the student and/or the campus community.
+The student may not be prohibited from attending school pending the results of any disciplinary appeal.